smashed-avo/go-crawler/README.md

   * Fires process to obtain all website links and then stays in a loop listening for:
     * Link - New link is created as child node and added to the array.
 Continues listening for new links.
     * Error - There was a problem opening the site and the process ends.
-    * Done - Website parsing is complete and it communicates node array to parent process crawler.go/Crawl.
+    * Done - Website parsing is complete and it communicates node array to parent process crawler.go/Crawler.
   * GetPageTitle() is called on node creation to open the page and obtain the web title.

-* webpage.go/Links - This process is in charge of parsing the webpage and extract all links.
+* links.go/Collector - This process is in charge of parsing the webpage and extract all links.
   * Opens an http client with a sensible timeout so if the site is unreachable, the process does not get stuck.
   * Starts a tokenisation process of the DOM to identify tags that contains an href link.
   * When an href link is found there are 2 levels of sanitisation happening:
     * Make sure the link starts with http*
     * Using a library make sure that it is not only a parseable URL but also a valid link, removing double slashes and fragments (hashlinks).

-Synchronisation of the different routines at the two levels: Crawl<->Worker and Worker<->Links occurs via channels.
+Synchronisation of the different routines at the two levels: Crawler<->Worker and Worker<->Collector occurs via channels.
 These channel reads are blocking and sync the execution of the threads.
 This follows the paradigm in Go of blocking by communicating instead of by shared memory.

 ### Getting Started